-Meditation is a simple and life transforming skill that can help you relax and enhance understanding about yourself, reduce stress, bring clarity, and help develop your potential in many areas of your life.
+Meditation is a simple and life-transforming skill that can help you relax.
+Additionally, it can enhance your inner understanding, reduce stress, bring clarity, and help develop your potential in many areas of your life.

 Objectives of Meditation